| Java Methods Home Page | Skylight Publishing |

 ^

 The source file name is different from the name of the class defined in the file.
-Here the file name is Test and the class name is Hello.
-They must be the same.
+Here the file name is cannot return a value from method whose result type is void

 return 0;